volodymyrhudyma/blog/content/blog/2020-09-03-algorithms-merge-sort-in-javascript.md

 As we are beginning to find out, there is no such thing as a perfect sorting algorithm, each one has its own advantages and disadvantages.

-Today we will learn **Merge Sort** and see how it works in practice.
+Today we will learn **Merge Sort**, an algorithm that was invented by John von Neumann in 1945 and see how it works in practice.

 ## The definition